CStanKonrad/long_llama/README.md

 [Colab](https://colab.research.google.com/github/CStanKonrad/long_llama/blob/main/long_llama_colab.ipynb) | [TLDR](#TLDR) | [Overview](#Overview) | [Usage](#Usage) | [LongLLaMA performance](#LongLLaMA-performance) | [Authors](#Authors) | [Citation](#Citation) | [License](License) | [Acknowledgments](#Acknowledgments)

 ## TLDR
-This repository contains the inference code and a checkpoint of **LongLLaMA**.
-LongLLaMA is a large language model capable of handling long contexts, it is based on [OpenLLaMA](https://github.com/openlm-research/open_llama) and finetuned with the **FoT** method.
+This repository contains the research preview of **LongLLaMA, a large language model capable of handling long contexts, up to 256k tokens or even more**.

-We release our research preview of LongLLaMA, a large language model capable of handling long contexts, up to 256k tokens or even more.
-LongLLaMA is built upon the foundation of OpenLLaMA and fine-tuned using the Focused Transformer (FoT) method.
-We release a smaller 3B variant of LongLLaMA model on a permissive license (Apache 2.0) and inference code supporting longer contexts on Hugging Face.
+LongLLaMA is built upon the foundation of [OpenLLaMA](https://github.com/openlm-research/open_llama) and fine-tuned using the Focused Transformer (FoT) method.
+We release a smaller 3B variant of LongLLaMA model on a permissive license (Apache 2.0) and inference code supporting longer contexts on [Hugging Face](https://huggingface.co/syzymon/long_llama_3b).
 Our model weights can serve as the drop-in replacement of LLaMA in existing implementations (for short context up to 2048 tokens).
 Additionally, we provide evaluation results and comparisons against the original OpenLLaMA models.
 Stay tuned for further updates.

 ## Overview